-Did you know that more than half of your home’s energy costs are from your heating and cooling?
-That’s why it’s essential to secure an energy-efficient HVAC system.
+Would you believe that more than 50% of your home’s energy costs are for your heating and cooling?
+This is why it’s essential to maintain an energy-efficient HVAC system.

 Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
 This rating system calculates how effective your furnace is at converting natural gas into heat.
-An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while creating heat.
+An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while generating heat.

-In 2022, the U.S. government recommended new energy-efficiency standards for residential gas furnaces that would significantly decrease emissions, save customers money and stimulate sustainability.
+In 2022, the U.S. government revealed new energy-efficiency standards for residential gas furnaces that would significantly reduce emissions, save homeowners money and encourage sustainability.

 - Save Americans $1.9 billion annually.

-Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-As of now, next to nothing, as the proposed rule won't go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
+As of now, not much, as the proposed rule won't go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.

 Guide to Condensing Furnaces